The Red Rider - the tale of the other rider, the first son of Selena. Dark; mirror storyline avec missing pieces. MxN.

 "I shall end this heresy, this testament to your bad character."
-He unsheathed his sword and spoke several words aloud, red in the face either due to the mead or rage.
+He unsheathed his sword and spoke several words aloud, red in the face from the mead, or his quick temper.
 "Look at him.
 Thin as a stick.
-Starved of a mother's affection and a father's love – of course he is mine."
+Starved of a mother's affection and a father's love.
+Of course he is mine!"
 He rushed toward me, his sword aloft, the blade incandescent with heat, and sliced at me.

 And so, her love turned to hatred.

 Perhaps she even rejoiced when Brom cut him in two.